-Loco support for Symfony message catalogues
+Support for Symfony message catalogues in Loco

 As explained in its best practice guide, Symfony supports many translation files formats; most of which are also supported by Loco.
 XLIFF is the recommended format, but any of the formats listed below will work.

-Exporting from Loco to Symfony
+Exporting message catalogues from Loco

-The file types supported by Symfony's message loaders are generic formats, but Symfony has some specific requirements for how they must be used.
+The file types supported by Symfony's message loaders are standard formats, but Symfony has some specific requirements for how they must be used.
 Loco offers three Symfony-specific variants for exporting the following file types:

+The Symfony variants of these standard formats are structured in a way that Symfony will load.
 Avoid exporting other formats from Loco to Symfony.
 Many others might seem to work, but Symfony-specific features will be missing and you might get confusing results.